GregRos/Imms/Readme.md

 For two collections to be equal, they must be of the exact same type, and must also contain the same sequence of elements.

 The equality comparer used to equate elements is the default equality comparer, and this cannot be changed.
 However, the `SequenceEquals` method lets you provide your own comparer.

+### LINQ Implementation
+Imms collections implement 'override' LINQ operations so that they return a collection of the same kind.
+This is usually very convenient.
+In addition, the implementation is generally much faster than the generic LINQ implementation for various reasons.

+You can still use the default LINQ operations by calling `AsEnumerable`.

+### Optional type
+**Imms** provides an optional value type.
+An optional value type is used to indicate a possibly missing value.
+It is similar to how we sometimes us `int?` to indicate the possibility of a missing integer.

+This option type is called `Optional<T>` and has two 'states':

+1. `Some(v)`, in which state the object wraps a value `v` of type `T`.
+2. `None`, in which state the object indicates a missing value.

+It's really very similar to a nullable type, except that it can be used on reference types as well.
+You can even have `Optional<Optional<T>>`.

+`Optional<T>` is a struct, which has many advantages.
+For example, you can always view it in the debugger, you can always call methods such as `ToString()` on it, you can always recover what missing `T` it represents, etc. It is initialized to `None` by default.

+You can use it in optional parameters too, but doing this is a little wordy.
+Here is an example of how to do so:

+	public static void DoThisAndThat(Optional<int> maybeNumber = default(Optional<int>)) {
+		//...
+	}

+Imms provides a variety of methods to work with optional values, such as `Map`.

+#### Use in Imms
+The optional value type is used quite frequently.
+Generally, any method like `bool TryX(object,out T)` is instead written with the more elegant, `Optional<T> TryX(object)`.

+Another example is the method `Choose`, which is similar to `Select`, except that it takes a selector of the form `Func<T, Optional<TOut>>` and returning `None` indicates that the value should be ignored.

+### F# Integration
+**Imms** is written primarily in C# and targets that language.
+But the library has a separate companion assembly, `Imms.FSharp`, that provides various extensions and modules for use with F#.

+These modules were heavily used in performance and integrity testing.

+Here are some example features:

+1. Extension overloads for methods that normally take `Func<T>`.
+The overloads take F#'s function value.
+2. Special F# operators for adding elements to collections, and concatenating them.
+2. Module bindings for most of the instance-level operations.
+3. Generic active patterns for decomposing collections in various ways.
+4. Computational expressions (aka monads) for constructing Imms collections.
+You can also construct maps and sets in this way.

+### Comparison Handlers
+I originally wanted Imms collections to support functional equality or comparison by default.
+However, this is brings about many problems in practice, especially when dealing with maps and sets which have configurable comparison handlers, so I've extended this support to sequential collections alone.

+Nevertheless, all collections have methods that determine equality; they simply don't use them as default equality semantics.

+## Performance
+To see up to date benchmarks you can go to the [benchmarks folder](https://github.com/GregRos/Imms/tree/master/Imms/Imms.Tests.Performance/Benchmarks).
+Each set of benchmarks includes charts, a CSV table, and a CSV log file with explicit information about the parameters of the benchmark.
+The log files are very detailed.

+The benchmarking system itself is available in the namespace `Imms.Tests.Performance`.
+It really is a system, and the way it works is quite complicated.
+However, running it is quite self-explanatory.
+There are lots of settings you can tweak.

+It's written in F#, and heavily uses (or perhaps _abuses_ is a better word) the *inline* functions feature, which basically allows performance test code to be generated implicitly, so that the human-written code is generic, but still executes with very little overhead.
+I'll write an article about it at some point, as it involves concepts that can be reused.

+### Sequential Collections

 #### Complexity
 Here is an overview of the time complexity of the operations offered by the different sequential collections.
 Note that time complexity is not always a good indicator of performance in the real world.